30 Simple Ways to Be Prepared for a Blizzard

 Wind Does Affect the Effective Temperature Outside

-Often we hear the term “wind chill factor” when the evening weather report is broadcast over the TV or radio.
-What this means is the temperature you feel when you’re outside during the cold and a windstorm comes up.
-It is amazing what a difference the wind can make, and the need to be aware of the temperature so you can dress accordingly.
+Often, we hear the term “wind chill factor” when the evening weather report is broadcast on TV or radio.
+This means the temperature you feel when you’re outside during the cold, and a windstorm comes up.
+It is incredible what a difference the wind can make, and you need to be aware of the temperature to dress accordingly.

 Things You Should Consider During the Winter to Gain More Traction From Your Tires

-Those of us who’ve grown up in cold and stormy climates know that winter and snow storms add a whole new dimension to driving.
+Those who’ve grown up in cold and stormy climates know that winter and snow storms add a new dimension to driving.
 Having good quality tires can make a real difference when it comes to safe driving.
-Yes, you can trade off and replace those summer tires with snow tires, but you may need to consider also carrying some tire chains in your trunk during the winter.
+Yes, you can trade off and replace those summer tires with snow tires, but you may also need to consider carrying some tire chains in your trunk during the winter.

 The chains add another level of traction, particularly if you have to drive on packed or icy roads.
-Depending on your vehicle, they can be somewhat of a challenge to put on, especially if you’re trying to put them on during a storm.
+Depending on your vehicle, they can be challenging, especially if you’re trying to put them on during a storm.

 Having studded tires used to be a popular choice, but due to the damage they cause to roadways, many states have restricted their use.